ITC stock crosses Rs 300-mark for first time in 3 years; how far will it go?

 Meanwhile, the BSE FMCG index has gained 12.77 per cent from 13,604 on June 22 to 15,342 in the current session.

-Total 3.04 lakh shares of the firm changed hand amounting to a turnover of Rs 9.02 crore on BSE.
+Total 3.04 lakh shares of the firm changed hands amounting to a turnover of Rs 9.02 crore on BSE.
 The market cap of the firm rose to Rs 3.71 lakh crore.
 The stock hit a 52-week low of Rs 204.50 on August 26, 2021.

 Here's a look at what analysts and brokerages said about the outlook of the stock amid the current rally.